MarSonyTM/42ViennaComonCore/ft_irc/README.md

 ## Error Codes

 - 001: Welcome message
+- 331: No topic is set
+- 332: Channel topic
 - 353: NAMES reply
 - 366: End of NAMES list
 - 401: No such nick/channel